Human Misperception of Generative-AI Alignment: A Laboratory Experiment: Heterogeneity Analyses

-Next, we ask if members of different demographic groups display different degrees of self projection \citep[such a finding would have potential equity consequences, see][]{liang2022algorithmic}.
-We estimate the regression from \cref{eq:hetero pooled}, using the group indicator $G_i$ to refer to whether the subject $i$ self-identified as female.
-Appendix \cref{tab:gender} presents our results.
+Next, we ask if members of different demographic groups display different degrees of self-projection \citep[such a finding would have potential equity consequences, see][]{liang2022algorithmic}.
+We estimate the regression from \cref{eq:hetero pooled}, using the group indicator $G_i$ to refer to whether the subject $i$ self-identified as female. \cref{tab:gender} presents our results.
 Our estimate of $\gamma$ is close to zero and precisely estimated, suggesting limited heterogeneity along the dimension of gender.

-\paragraph{Summary.} We explored how the degree of self projection varies with exposure to GenAI, with attitudes toward GenAI, with time spent on each prediction task, and with gender.
-We find limited evidence of heterogeneity along any of these dimensions.
-In particular, these results suggest that increased experience with GenAI and longer deliberation time are not associated with significant reductions in self projection.